RubyCrypto/rbnacl/README.md

 Only if your military understands twisted Edwards curves

+### Is it "Bank Grade™"?

+No, that means 3DES, which this library doesn't support, sorry

 ### Does it have a lock with a checkmark?

 Sure, here you go: